lkomenski/Soft204-Python-Final-Project--Snake-Game-Mod/.github/README.md

 ###  Purpose of Automated Tests

-Automated tests are designed to verify the core gameplay logic — such as collision detection, score updates, and game-over conditions.
+Automated tests are designed to verify the core gameplay logic — such as collision detection, score updates, and direction changes.
 These tests serve two key purposes:

 1. **Validate Essential Game Mechanics**
    We pre-identified critical functions that define how the game operates.
 By writing tests for these components, we ensure they behave as expected under various conditions.